epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ## Recompiling with make

-Using `nix build` to compile your IOC each time might feel slow.
-This is because Nix re-compiles your IOC from scratch each time.
+Using `nix build` to compile your IOC each time might feel slow because Nix recompiles your IOC from scratch each time.

-If you want a more "traditional" edit / compile / run workflow, you can place yourself in the development shell with `nix develop`, and use `make` from here.
+If you prefer a more traditional edit/compile/run workflow, enter the development shell with `nix develop` and use `make` from here.

-Make sure to exit and re-enter the development shell each time you edit Nix files, and re-run `epicsConfigurePhase`.
+Be sure to exit and re-enter the development shell each time you edit Nix files, and re-run `epicsConfigurePhase`.

 ## Next steps

-More commands are available in the power supply simulator.
+The power supply simulator supports more commands.
 To view them,
-close your IOC,
+stop your IOC
 and open a direct connection to the simulator:

 ```bash